jkennedy1998/THAUMWORLD/kind/index.md

 when you take DAMAGE you gain 1 TAG :
 ( SCARED : TARGET who damaged you, CR 10 )
 ( cant move towards the target in any way )

+---

+## RODENT KIND : SNOW SNOUTLING
+their GREATER KIND is the RODENT.

+### PARTS
+a bepedal rodent-like

+- HEAD : critical
+- TORSO : critical
+- LEFT ARM
+- RIGHT ARM
+- LEFT LEG
+- RIGHTLEG
+- TAIL

+### HEALTH
+biological creatures who repair during sleep. gain EXTENDED ACTION: SLEEP

+### AGE
+- adulthood : 15
+- decline : 30
+- death : 40

+### LANGUAGE
+- RODISH, vocal

+### SIZE
+- M-

+### SENSES
+- LIGHT : capable
+- AROMA : capable
+- PRESSURE : capable
+- THAUMIC : blind

+### SPEED
+- walk : 4
+- climb : 4 (burrow 1)
+- swim : 1
+- fly : none

+### STAT changes
+- STR + 2 (+1 mod)
+- CON + 2 (+1 mod)
+- DEX - 2 (-1 mod)

+### DIET
+- herba
+- (carbon based plants)

+### APPEARANCE
+short hair rodent like creatures with long snouts, thick insulating fur, strong arms and tunneling capabilities.

+### LORE
+snow snout lings evolved in the south most lands of THE LAND OF FOG AND SNOW, and the north most lands of THE COLD SOUTH. snow snoutlings have built vast -- sometimes temporary -- tunnel systems all across the region’s south that have been used for shelter and have even flourished into small cities in some cases.

+### GIFT OF KIND
+LUSH COAT : GIFT OF KIND
+-1 TEMPARATURE threshold for the low threshold and gain -1 reroll against all incoming POTENCTY ROLLS from sources with ( FROST! ) tags

+CAVE EYES : GIFT OF KIND
+your LIGHT sense gets +1 in areas darker than daylight

+### GIFT OF GREATER KIND
+SMELLY TIME : GIFT OF GREATER KIND your AROMA sense increases by 1 MAG

+### FLAW OF KIND
+HATRED OF THE BIG LIGHT : FLAW OF KIND your LIGHT sense gets -1 in areas in daylight and brighter ( caves, dusk, dawm, and the night are your friend )